-Each unexcused absence will affect the final grade by 0,75% up to a maximum of 10%.
-Each incident of tardiness (late arrivals to or early departures from class) is 0.25% off the final grade.
-Excessive unexcused absences (14 or more) may result in a failing grade or disciplinary action.
+Attendance is expected and mandatory for classroom times and co-curricular activities.
+All students are allowed 2 unexcused absences, which do not need to be justified.
+It is the student's responsibility to keep them in case of real necessity. i.e., sickness or any other unforeseen inconvenience that may prevent students from being in class.
+More than 2 absences will affect your final grade by 2% per absence up to a maximum of 10%.
+Excessive unexcused absences (8 or more) may result in a failing grade or disciplinary action.
 It is the student's responsibility to be aware of the number of absences or late arrivals for each course, and to ask the instructor when in doubt.

 If students miss class, they are responsible for obtaining class notes from other students and/or for meeting the professor during office hours.
 Any work missed in class because of an excused absence may be made up within one week of the return to the class.
 Any work missed that was a quiz or other test must be made up outside of class time and will, in the interest of intellectual honesty, be a slightly different test than the one given in class.